equiano-institute/epistemic-benchmark/README.md

 **Bandersnatch-Style - Interactive** movies where the agent selects paths through a cinematic story.
 Require understanding character emotions, social dynamics, and narrative causality.

 **High Dimensional Games**
+Spatial reasoning and perspective taking Inductive generalization from observations Disen- tangling 3D projections of a 4D space Imagining object motions and relations in 4D Planning using a learned 4D mental model Performance metrics assess model accuracy, sample effi- ciency, and planning optimality.
+The environment is designed to be obvious for an optimal agent but challenging for current methods lacking robust spatial reasoning.
+Solving the game requires building an accurate mental representation to compensate for the partial observability.

 <img width="356" alt="image" src="https://github.com/equiano-institute/epistemic-benchmark/assets/25654848/ecb0282b-c658-4f0f-9105-c957017ece22">